syncfusion-content/asp.netmvc-docs/aspnetmvc/OlapChart/Getting-Started.md

    The following are the properties that meet the appropriate endpoint.

    * contract: This property indicates the contract that the endpoint is exposing.
-Here you are referring IOlapChartService contract and hence it is "MvcApplication1.wcf.IOlapChartService".
+Here you are referring IOlapChartService contract and it is "MvcApplication1.wcf.IOlapChartService".
    * binding: In your application, you can use webHttpBinding to post and receive the requests and responses between the client-end and the service-end.
    * behaviorConfiguration: This property contains the name of the behavior to be used in the endpoint. endpointBehaviors are illustrated as follows.